Vishnuj-n/TOC/report.md

-# NFA TO DFA CONVERSION STREAMLIT APPLICATION USING GRAPHVIZ
+# NFA to DFA Conversion Streamlit Application Using Graphviz

 **Project Report**